Valpodi/enterprisediodefiletransfer/README.md

 2. ADDRESS: The IP address of the server.
 3. PORT: The port to send from.
 4. MTUSIZE: The size of the mtu in bytes.
 5. DATARATE_MBPS: The desired datarate in megabytes per second.
-Defaults to 0 - which means
+Defaults to 0 (as fast as possible)

+Or if running the loopback tester:

+    ./tester --filename FILENAME --address ADDRESS --clientPort PORT --serverPort PORT --mtu MTUSIZE --datarate DATARATE_MBPS

+Client arguments:
+1. FILENAME: The path to the file to send.
+2. ADDRESS: The IP address of the server.
+3. CLIENT PORT: The port to send from.
+4. SERVER PORT: The port the server will listen on.
+5. MTUSIZE: The size of the mtu in bytes.
+6. DATARATE_MBPS: The desired datarate in megabytes per second.
+Defaults to 0 (as fast as possible)